 Kubectl debugging enhancements

-The enhancements to kubectl debugging capabilities in this release, including the new kubectl diagnose feature, help developers and cluster operators quickly identify and resolve issues.
+The enhancements to kubectl debugging capabilities in this release, including the new kubectl debug feature, help developers and cluster operators quickly identify and resolve issues.
 This upgrade makes the Kubernetes experience smoother and more intuitive.

-GitHub Issue: Kubectl Debugging Enhancements
+GitHub: Kubectl Debugging Enhancements

 Horizontal Pod Autoscaler (HPA) improvements